spacebeam/mango/README.md

 The fist is to determine the relative success or failure of the organization.

-If it meets it goals, such as winning a id tech 3 cpma mod cpm game mode style capture the flag match, it is a successful organization; if not, it is to that degree unsuccessful.
+If it meets it goals, such as winning a id tech 3 cpma mod cpm game style capture the flag match, it is a successful organization; if not, it is to that degree unsuccessful.

 Goals function as the starting point of means-ends analysis which leads to a hierarchy of goals and to a definition of organizational sub-units, such as departments, divisions, and positions.